macOS Monterey 12.6 is causing problems for some Mac users.

-macOS Monterey also brings under-the-hood improvements and some Mac users are already noticing some big changes in performance after moving their device up from macOS Big Sur and older macOS software.
+Some Mac users are noticing some positive changes after moving their device up from macOS Monterey 12.5.1 and older macOS software.

-On the flip side, some users have run into macOS Monterey bugs and performance issues.
-Some of these issues have carried over from macOS Big Sur and older versions of macOS, others are brand new.
+On the flip side, some users have run into macOS Monterey 12.6 bugs and performance issues.
+Some of these issues have carried over from older versions of macOS, others are brand new.

 In this guide to macOS Monterey problems we’ll take you through the current state of these issues.
 We’ll show you where to find potential fixes for the most common macOS Monterey problems and provide you with some resources that should help if do you run into trouble.